1-odd/javaCodes/README.md

 # javaCodes
-This is for beginners of java
+This is for beginners of java.
+Here, i will provides basic level code of java.
+Also you will get DSA code.
+Thanks.